Disentangling Core and Edge Mechanisms of the Density Limit in DIII-D Negative Triangularity Plasmas: Introduction

-It is also important to emphasize that the density limit in tokamak plasmas is not merely an engineering challenge, but also a manifestation of fundamental plasma physics.
-The complex interplay of the underlying physical processes, as mentioned previously, transcends the boundaries of fusion research, appearing ubiquitously across astrophysical plasmas.
-From the interstellar medium \cite{mckeeTheoryStarFormation2007,auditThermalCondensationTurbulent2005} and galaxy formation \cite{vogelsbergerCosmologicalSimulationsGalaxy2020} to astrophysical jets \cite{zhdankinKineticTurbulenceShining2020} and numerous other cosmic environments, these interacting processes are of great importance in shaping the properties and dynamics of astrophysical plasmas.
-Understanding the density limit physics therefore holds dual significance: it is not only crucial for the advancement of fusion energy research, but also potentially offers valuable insights and testable predictions relevant to physical processes that appear in diverse cosmic environments.
+In this work, the term `density limit' refers to a multifaceted density saturation phenomenon---the point at which the plasma density ceases to rise despite continued gas puffing.
+This distinguishes our focus from studies where the `limit' is defined by the onset of a disruption \cite{marisCorrelationLmodeDensity2025}.

 The remainder of this paper is structured as follows.
-In Section~\ref{sec:setup}, the experimental arrangement is described, including the DIII-D tokamak configuration and the comprehensive diagnostic suite employed in this study.
-Section~\ref{sec:results} presents our experimental findings, organized into four main subsections: first, high-density operation beyond the Greenwald density is demonstrated; second, the temporal evolution of equilibrium profiles approaching the density limit is presented; third, the edge density limit and the role of MARFEs are discussed; and fourth, the core density limit and the dominant role of turbulence are also examined.
-This section also includes numerical simulations that provide insight into the underlying instabilities.
-Finally, in Section~\ref{sec:conclusion}, we summarize our key findings and discuss their broader implications for fusion research and astrophysical plasmas.
-In addition, to enhance accessibility for readers from diverse backgrounds, we have included two appendices: a glossary of fusion-relevant terminology (Appendix \ref{sec:glossary}) that defines key concepts and acronyms used throughout this paper, and a brief introduction to L-mode and H-mode density limits.
+Section~\ref{sec:setup} describes the experimental arrangement, including the plasma configuration and the diagnostic suite employed in this study.
+Section~\ref{sec:results} presents our experimental findings, organized into four subsections: (1) high-density operation beyond the Greenwald density and the power dependence of the core and edge density limits; (2) the temporal evolution of equilibrium profiles and turbulence approaching the density limit; (3) the edge density limit and the role of radiative edge cooling; (4) the core density limit and the dominant role of avalanche-like turbulence.
+Finally, Section~\ref{sec:conclusion} summarizes the key findings and discusses their broader implications for fusion research.